-365. The censures of the church are admonition, rebuke, suspension from church privileges or office, removal from membership or office, deposition from office, and excommunication, all of which are pronounced by the moderator in the name of the court.
+365. The censures of the church are admonition, rebuke, suspension from church privileges or office, removal from membership or office and deposition, all of which are pronounced by the moderator in the name of the court.

 366. Administering censure is a ministerial act, performed by the authority of the court, and should be carried out with solemnity, in meekness, and with love and tenderness.